RemiAllio/MitoFinder/README.md

 You can thus use the file **[job_name]link.scafSeq** and start the pipeline at the **"Finding UCE"** step.

 # To cite Mitofinder

-Allio R., Schomaker-Bastos A., Romiguier J., Prosdocimi F., Nabholz B. & Delsuc F. (2019).
-Efficient automated extraction of mitogenomic data in target enrichment phylogenomics with MitoFinder.
-Molecular Ecology Resources (submitted).
+Allio, R., Schomaker-Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F. (2019).
+MitoFinder: efficient automated large-scale extraction of mitogenomic data in target enrichment phylogenomics.
+BioRxiv, 685412. https://doi.org/10.1101/685412